MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-types-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for Types (Format)
+title: TypeName Element for Types
-description: TypeName Element for Types (Format)
+description: TypeName Element for Types
 ---
-# TypeName Element for Types (Format)
+# TypeName Element for Types

 Specifies the .NET type of an object that belongs to the selection set.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-SelectionSets Element (Format)
+- SelectionSets Element
-SelectionSet Element (Format)
+- SelectionSet Element
-Types Element (Format)
+- Types Element
-TypeName Element of Types (Format)
+- TypeName Element

 ## Syntax